gpuweb/gpuweb/design/ErrorHandling.md

  - `createBuffer` returns a `WebGPUBuffer` object immediately.
  - A `Promise<WebGPUObjectStatus>` can be obtained from the `WebGPUBuffer` object.
-   At a later time, that promise resolves to a `WebGPUObjectStatus` that is:
+   At a later time, that promise resolves to a `WebGPUObjectStatus` that is one of:
-       - Creation succeeded (`"valid"`), or
+       - Creation succeeded (`"valid"`).
        - Creation encountered a recoverable error (`"out-of-memory"`).
-         The application can then choose to retry a smaller allocation, or
+         (The application can then choose to retry a smaller allocation.)
-       - Creation encountered another type of error out of the control of the application (`invalid`)
+       - Creation encountered another type of error out of the control of the application (`"invalid"`).

 Regardless of any recovery efforts the application makes, if creation fails, `B1` is an invalid object, subject to error propagation.